-Stop being a nice girl, they are playing you.
+Please stop being a nice girl, they are playing you!

 As in ‘idiot’, ‘stupid’, ‘naive’, ‘someone who doesn’t cover her bases’, ‘someone who doesn’t protect her assets’, ‘someone who scatters her energy’, ‘someone who helps people who don’t deserve it’, ‘someone who volunteers to work for no pay when she could have gotten a big fat check’,’ someone who works herself to the ground for a few accolades’…